Arozoid/BettrPy/README.md

 ## Installation

 There will be a little build script made out of raw Python on the top of this page!
+If you want an older release, just go to our **Releases** page.

 ### What does the build script do?